 Video views

-With an ever-decreasing amount of time spent reading, video is now the major play for engagement.
+With an ever-decreasing amount of reading time, video is the primary play for engagement.
 Use video to target your audience, especially senior decision-makers short on time.

 Lead generation